The Accidentals: 2017–2018: Sony Masterworks and Odyssey

 On August 18, 2017, the Accidentals released Odyssey via Sony Masterworks and embarked on tour throughout the United States and Canada to promote the album.
-The album received positive reviews from critics, including PopMatters, AllMusic, and Local Spins.
-On premiering the album eight days prior to its release, NPR's Jewly Hight noted the album's "equal interest in the focused musical forms of indie rock and pop and the expansive potential of orchestral arrangements, jam band open-endedness and impressionistic singer-songwriter expression" and stated, "The Accidentals know all about using finesse, and fun, to make an impact."
+The album received positive reviews from critics including PopMatters, AllMusic, and Local Spins.
+In a post premiering the album, NPR's Jewly Hight noted the album's "equal interest in the focused musical forms of indie rock and pop and the expansive potential of orchestral arrangements, jam band open-endedness and impressionistic singer-songwriter expression" and said, "The Accidentals know all about using finesse, and fun, to make an impact."
 In December 2017, ABC News named Odyssey one of the best albums of 2017, and Michael Blalas of Huffington Post put the Accidentals at Number 2 on his "Best of Music List in 2017", after Aimee Mann.

 In January 2018, the Accidentals released the music video for the song "Earthbound" from Odyssey, and Michigan Radio named them one of the "Top West Michigan musicians of 2017".

 The week before the 2018 United States elections, the Accidentals independently released the single "Heavy Flag", and the day before the election Billboard released the music video for the song, featuring a montage of social and environmental images.
-Buist stated that in writing the song she was inspired by the iconic photograph Raising the Flag on Iwo Jima, and she wanted the song to make a statement about the "weight and responsibility of our generation to care for our resources".
+Buist stated in writing that the song she was inspired by the iconic photograph Raising the Flag on Iwo Jima, and she wanted the song to make a statement about the "weight and responsibility of our generation to care for our resources".
 Larson insisted that the band's goal in releasing the song before the election was to avoid a "divisive message" and instead to encourage "everyone to become more aware, more informed and participate".
 The band participated in a "get out the vote" mini-tour in Michigan with Clean Water Campaign for Michigan, leading up to the election.

-In late 2018, Buist and Larson played a series of collaborative shows with fellow singer-songwriters Beth Nielsen Chapman and May Erlewine, and recorded a song in Cleveland with the Contemporary Youth Orchestra.
+In late 2018, Buist and Larson played a series of collaborative shows with fellow singer-songwriters Beth Nielsen Chapman and May Erlewine, and the full band recorded a song in Cleveland, Ohio with the Contemporary Youth Orchestra.